-Once per Scene: The character may call Escape, even reactively as a Defense.
+Once per Scene: The character may use the Ignore signal and leave the scene, even reactively as a Defense.

 A character’s physical endurance and stamina.
 A character with high fortitude can exert the same physical force for a much longer duration, such as running a long distance or staying conscious after enduring trauma.
 This also represents how physically robust and resilient to harm the character is.

 Terrible Fortitude Ө